VardhanD25/DynamicProgramming/README.md

 Welcome to my **Dynamic Programming (DP)** repository!
 This space is dedicated to documenting my problem-solving journey as I explore, learn, and master the art of solving problems using **Dynamic Programming**.

-Whether you're just starting with DP or looking for well-documented solutions for reference, this repository has something for everyone.
+Whether you're just starting with DP or looking for well-documented solutions for reference, this repository has something for everybody.

 ---